 Extending catalog files

 Count catalog files (views and datasets) can extend other files using the extends property.
-Both Count YAML files and third-party catalog files (e.g. LookML files) can be extended.
+Both Count YAML files and third-party catalog files (e.g. LookML and Snowflake files) can be extended.

 Extending view/dataset files allows you to reuse shared configuration for multiple views/datasets without needing to duplicate this configuration.